 Common Mistakes Corporate Health Programs Make With Wearable Devices

-There is a growing trend in the wellness industry that has the potential to undo much of the good created by corporate health programs over the past few decades.
+Wearable devices have the potential to undo much of the good created by corporate health programs over the past few decades.
 It is a highly concerning trend.

 Every day our WellSteps sales experts are asked how employers can use wearable devices to track employee behavior.
 Sure activity tracking can be fun, but the undertones of this request extend way beyond fun to downright troubling.